seelabs/seelabs.github.io/_posts/2013-12-30-vsvim-debug-settings.md

 nmap B :vsc Build.BuildSolution<CR>
 {% endhighlight %}

+3. The binding above don't work well for actual editing.
+For example, 'n' conflicts with the usual vim binding of 'next match'.
+This works for me because I don't use the visual studio editor for editing.

 # Testing

 Bring up a project in visual studio.
 Type a single 'b' to set a breakpoint. 'n'